MicrosoftDocs/minecraft-creator/creator/Reference/Content/RecipeReference/Examples/RecipeDefinitions/minecraftRecipe_Shaped.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Shaped Recipe
-ms.prod: gaming
+title: Recipe Documentation -Shaped Recipe ms.prod: gaming
 ---

-# Shaped Recipe
+# Recipe Documentation - Shaped Recipe

 Represents a crafting recipe that is to be used with a crafting table.